kollerman2222/FgssrWebApp/README.md

 # FgssrWebApp
-web app for faculty of gradute studies college
+web app for faculty of gradute studies college using .net 8